florent-haffner/Datastream-Archiver/README.md

 Simple bot written in Node.js to archive data from Twitter to Arweave's Permafeed blockchain.

-> It's not fully fonctional, I had to rewrite to program to simplify the dataflow.
-The current implementation only enable query from Twitter and store on you filesystem.
+> It's not fully fonctional, I had to rewrite to program from Python3 to Node.js to simplify dataflow.
+The current implementation only enable query from Twitter and store it on you filesystem.

 ## Setup